beffyd/Milestone-Project/readme.md

 **The home page (Index page)**

-The home page for Rose's Flower shop on desktop shows a slide show of the shop's best work, on mobile, it has one still image of a flower arrangement.
+The home page for Rose's Flower shop on the desktop shows a slide show of the shop's best work, on mobile, it has one still image of a flower arrangement.
 Underneath the picture/slideshow, it has a paragraph on the company's history since it was established.

 **Birthdays Page**